Learn how to make this DIY Wood Flag Sign for your red, white and blue Fourth of July decor with this simple step-by-step tutorial!

 Last week I shared with you a Summer Mantle Hop that I was part of where I shared my Fourth of July Mantle.
 I had several of you interested in how I made this Farmhouse Wood Flag Sign, so today I am going to share how I made it.
 You can make one too!

 I just LOVE the Fourth of July Holiday…don’t you?
 It has been my favorite since I was a little girl.
 It might have something to do with the fact that my birthday is on the 2nd of July and the 4th of July and my birthday always got wrapped up into a few days of celebration!
-It seems like we always have something fun planned and something to look forward too.
+We always have something fun planned and something to look forward too.

-I had created a wooden flag out a pallet a couple of years ago that I put up on the back porch to celebrate Independence Day, but I wanted something a little classier to go inside my home over the fireplace.
+I had created a wooden flag out a pallet a couple of years ago that I put up on the back porch to celebrate Independence Day.
+So, I wanted something a little classier to go inside my home over the fireplace.
 I LOVE how it turned out!
 I only wish I had made it sooner!

 1. Cut your wood to your desired measurements, or use the measurements I did.